wen-git-acc/orderbook/README.md

 ## Project Assumptions
 - Currency pass into the service is assumed all the same
 - Assuming free to use, no transaction fee charge :) as for simple implementation.
-- All userid, market name (etc,btc) will be traded as small letter.
+- All userid, market name (eth,btc) will be traded as small letter.

 ## Projet Overview